 Tasty Variations to Try:

-- Extra smoky: Add a little smoked paprika if you want more depth without adding extra heat.
+- Extra smoky: Add a pinch of smoked paprika if you want the flavor to lean more toward barbecue style.

 Serving Suggestions: